-- a) Indoor temperature levels should be comfortable in relation to the task. - b) Humidity levels are considered. - c) Adequacy of lighting for the work being carried out. - d) Monitoring of ventilation levels. - e) The reduction of vibration, dust, smells and noise. - f) Consideration of wind, rain, cold and lightning must be made when working outdoors. - g) Toilet facilities are provided with soap and hand towels. - h) Potable drinking water is provided i) Suitable storage and maintenance facilities for personal protective equipment.
+- a) Indoor temperature levels should be comfortable in relation to the task. - b) Humidity levels are considered. - c) Adequacy of lighting for the work being carried out. - d) Monitoring of ventilation levels. - e) The reduction of vibration, dust, smells and noise. - f) Consideration of wind, rain, cold and lightning must be made when working outdoors. - g) Toilet facilities are provided with soap, hot and cold water and hand towels. - h) Potable drinking water is provided - i) Accessible facilities for rest breaks and to eat meals. - j) Suitable storage and maintenance facilities for personal protective equipment.